 Green Label: Field-Fattened Ibérico Ham

-Hams with a green label come from pigs that can be either purebred Ibérico or crossbred with a minimum of 50% Ibérico blood.
-These pigs are raised in the field and their diet consists of a mix of feed and natural resources from the environment, but not exclusively acorns.
-The green label indicates a good quality ham, although it does not reach the exclusivity level of acorn-fed hams.
+Hams with a green label come from pigs that can be pure Iberian breed or crossed with a minimum percentage of 50% Iberian blood.
+These pigs are raised and allowed to go out into the countryside for the last few months of their lives, where they eat whatever they want (although it is very rare for them to eat acorns).
+In the countryside and its diet is made up of a mixture of feed and natural resources from the environment.
+The green label indicates a good quality ham, although it does not reach the level of exclusivity of acorn-fed hams.

 What outside of Iberian ham?
 You may be interested in reading our post on types of ham